HeyMaslo/companion-kit/README.md

 After making any changes to the functions, firestore or the dashboard, you must redeploy to see the changes.

-[insert steps for firebase init] - Rowan currently working on workaround for needing to do this

 ### Deploy Functions and Firestore

 - Deploy only functions: Run `yarn deploy:functions:stage` from within the `./server/functions` dir